ongres/pgqueries/README.md

 This repository includes and indexer tool (artifact_builder) that builds json artifacts to be easily imported into Postgres using NDJSON format.

+It uses submodule, so be careful when testing around.

+> General advice, is to run `git submodule update --recursive --remote` whenever new changes are published in artifact_builder.

 ## Testing

 TODO